-Service ‘level’ agreements are different to Service Agreements.
+Service ‘level’ agreements are different to Services Agreements.
 A service level agreement outlines the level of service the customer should receive from provider.
 Usually, such a level is outlined through various performance measurements.
-Unlike Service Agreements, they do not regulate how the service is to be provided or delivered.
-Service Agreements instead are contracts between parties focussed on the providing of a service, they do not necessarily include the level of service required, rather that the service is performed.
+Unlike services agreements, they do not regulate how the service is to be provided or delivered.
+Services agreements instead are contracts between parties focussed on providing a service, they do not necessarily include the level of service required, rather that the service is performed.

-A Service Agreement is also different to a consultancy agreement.
+A Services Agreement is also different to a consultancy agreement.
 Consultancy agreements are used specifically for professional consulting services and therefore include specific clauses surrounding the rights and obligations of professional services provided.
-They are like Service Agreements but are tailored to the service provided by a consultant to a client.
+They are like services agreements but are tailored to the service provided by a consultant to a client.

-A Service Agreement is a contract between two parties, so yes it is legally binding.
-If the Service Agreement is not performed as promised, it will be likely the agreement is breached.
+A Services Agreement is a contract between two parties, so yes it is legally binding.
+If the Services Agreement is not performed as promised, it will be likely the agreement is breached.
 Essentially, it sets out the terms of service agreed to between the parties in writing so each party understands their rights and obligations.

-What can I do if my Service Agreement has been breached?
+What can I do if my Services Agreement has been breached?

-Primarily, it will be important to determine where the breach has occurred.
-Once this is understood, it is generally better that both parties come to an alternative agreement as to the steps forward.
-This might be in the way of completing of services differently, in a different time period, compensation for damage incurred or a refund for work.
-In some cases where a Service Agreement is breached it may be best to obtain legal advice.
+It will be important to determine where the breach has occurred.
+Once this is understood, it is generally best for both parties come to a compromise.
+This might be by way of completing the services differently or according to a revised schedule, compensation for damage incurred or a refund for work.
+In some cases where a services agreement is breached it may be best to obtain legal advice.
 Where a compromise cannot be reached between the parties or irrevocable damage has occurred is may be best to engage with a lawyer to determine which party is in the wrong or whether an amicable outcome is possible.

-How does a Service Agreement deal with liability?
+How does a Services Agreement deal with liability?

-A Service Agreement will outline obligations by both parties to the contract, if either party breaches the agreement they may be liable.
-Depending on the agreement, a service contract will therefore limit or impose liability on either party.
-Service contracts may include clauses that reduce liability on the half of the provider where damage is incurred.
+A Services agreement will outline obligations by both parties to the contract, if either party breaches the agreement they may be liable.
+Depending on the agreement, it will therefore limit or impose liability on either party.
+Services agreements may include clauses that reduce liability on the half of the provider where damage is incurred.
 For example, suppliers may enforce ‘exclusion clauses’ to exclude implied warranties, liability for consequential losses based on their services or liability to replace goods or services where a warranty is breached.
-Besides this, the Service Agreement may also include a ‘defect liability period’ which enforces the period of time which a customer can argue there is a defect with the product or service.
-Ultimately, there are many different ways a Service Agreement may deal with liability.
+Besides this, a services agreement may also include a ‘defect liability period’ which enforces the period of time which a customer can argue there is a defect with the product or service.
+Ultimately, there are many different ways a services agreement may deal with liability.

 Who generally owns the intellectual property between a client and contractor?

 Generally, intellectual property created by an individual will be owned by them, unless the rights are assigned through some sort of agreement.
-Therefore, where a contractor does work for a client, the intellectual property will be held by them unless the rights are assigned to the client through a written agreement.
-Most contractor agreements will include provisions assigning applicable intellectual property to the receiver of the service.
+Therefore, where an independent contractor does work for a client, the intellectual property will be held by them unless the rights are assigned to the client through a written agreement.
+Most contractor agreements will include provisions assigning applicable intellectual property to the receiver of the service for privacy purposes.